-The Trans-Northern Pipeline and the TransCanada Pipeline carry fuel through the watershed along Highway 401.
+The Trans-Northern Pipeline and the TransCanada Pipeline carry fuel across the southern portion of the QC watershed.

 3.5.3 Regional Economy

 There is a diverse economy in the watershed which includes agriculture, tourism, recreation, aggregates, food processing, and manufacturing.